Once more we take the ferry to Oslo, this time however we keep to the eastern districts.

 The best place to spend your holiday money...

-After several interruptions this King's Castle was only finished in 1836.
+After several interruptions this Royal Castle was finished in 1836.
 Only receptions are taking place here.

 This is Vestbanestasjonen, a former train station, seat of the Nobel Peace Centre.

 After hours our feet are sore.
 So back to the harbour.

 Making for the lodging and relax.
 Tomorrow will be exhausting.